duxingzhe/algorithm-notes/Chapter3/Balanced Search Tree.md

 * If the right child is red and the left child is black, rotate left.
 * If both the left child and its left child are red, rotate right.
 * If both children are red, flip colors.

+####Implementation

+Since the balancing operations are to be performed on the way up the tree from the point of insertion, implementing them is easy in our standard recursive implementation: we just do them after the recursive calls, as shown in Algorithm 3.4.

+##### Deletion

+To describe it, we begin by returning to 2-3 trees.
+As with insertion, we can define a sequence of local transformations that allow us to delete a node while still maintaining perfect balance.
+The process is somewhat more complicated than for insertion, because we do the transformations both on the way down the search path, when we introduce temporary 4-nodes (to allow for a node to be deleted), and also on the way up the search path, where we split any leftover 4-nodes (in the same manner as for insertion).

+##### Top-down 2-3-4 trees

+As a first warmup for deletion, we consider a simpler algorithm that does transformations both on the way down the path and on the way up the path: an insertion algorithm for 2-3-4 trees, where the temporary 4-nodes that we saw in 2-3 trees can persist in the tree.
+The insertion algorithm is based on doing transformations on the way down the path to maintain the invariant that the current node is not a 4-node (so we are assured that there will be room to insert the new key at the bottom) and transformations on the way up the path to balance any 4-nodes that may have been created.
+The transformations on the way down are precisely the same transformations that we used for splitting 4-nodes in 2-3 trees.

+To implement this algorithm with redblack BSTs, we

+* Represent 4-nodes as a balanced subtree of three 2-nodes, with both the left and right child connected to the parent with a red link
+* Split 4-nodes on the way down the tree with color flips
+* Balance 4-nodes on the way up the tree with rotations, as for insertion

+##### Delete the minimum

+As a second warmup for deletion, we consider the operation of deleting the minimum from a 2-3 tree.
+The basic idea is based on the observation that we can easily delete a key from a 3-node at the bottom of the tree, but not from a 2-node.

+On the way down the tree, one of the following cases must hold:
+* If the left child of the current node is not a 2-node, there is nothing to do.
+* If the left child is a 2-node and its immediate sibling is not a 2-node, move a key from the sibling to the left child.
+* If the left child and its immediate sibling are 2-nodes, then combine them with the smallest key in the parent to make a 4-node, changing the parent from a 3-node to a 2-node or from a 4-node to a 3-node.

+##### Delete

+The same transformations along the search path just described for deleting the minimum are effective to ensure that the current node is not a 2-node during a search for any key.
+If the search key is at the bottom, we can just remove it.
+If the key is not at the bottom, then we have to exchange it with its successor as in regular BSTs.
+Then, since the current node is not a 2-node, we have reduced the problem to deleting the minimum in a subtree whose root is not a 2-node, and we can use the procedure just described for that subtree.
+After the deletion, as usual, we split any remaining 4-nodes on the search path on the way up the tree.